 2 Corinthians 7:1, NASB Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.

-• #1 — we must have a desire to “cleanse ourselves” from all corruption, from all defilement of flesh and spirit.
+- • #1 — we must have a desire to “cleanse ourselves” from all corruption, from all defilement of flesh and spirit, from every hint of unholiness.
 Only you can make that decision.
 I urge you to do so.

-• #2 — determine not just to squeak by, but to “perfect holiness.”
-Make it your aim to strive, with God grace and help, for the perfect image and example of Jesus Christ’s splendid character and conduct.
+- • #2 — determine not just to squeak by, but to “perfect holiness.”
+Make it your aim to strive, with God's grace and help, for the perfect image and example of Jesus Christ’s splendid character and conduct.

 1 Peter 1:14-16, ESV As obedient children, do not be conformed to the passions of your former ignorance, but as he who called you is holy, you also be holy in all your conduct, since it is written, “You shall be holy, for I am holy.”

 - • God says He is holy; therefore He demands that we be holy as his obedient children, no longer conformed to and indulging the passions of our former, unsaved lives.

 - • How holy should we strive to be?
 Well, the answer to that lies in the fact that God has called us to be conformed to His image.
 He commands us to “put on the new self, created to be like God in true righteousness and holiness” (Ephesians 4:24).
 Like God in holiness!
 That is a high calling.
 How could we ever do that?
 The answer lies in Jesus’ death, burial, and resurrection for us.
 Read the wonderful, life-giving Scripture just below.